BlinkDL/ChatRWKV/rwkv_pip_package/README.md

 # Extreme STREAM: 3G VRAM is enough to run RWKV 14B (slow. will be faster in future)
 # 'cuda fp16i8 *0+ -> cpu fp32 *1' = stream all layers cuda fp16i8, last 1 layer [ln_out+head] cpu fp32
 #
-# If you want to use only RAM and cpu inference and have 35 GB RAM or more, 'cpu bf16'  is worth trying.
+# If you want to use only RAM and cpu inference and have 35 GB RAM or more and want to load the 14B model,
+# 'cpu bf16'  is worth trying.
 # ########################################################################################################

 from rwkv.model import RWKV